ohduran/ohduran.github.io/_posts/2018-12-20-the-books-I-did-not-read.markdown

 ### 7 - [Don’t pay for your MBA](https://www.amazon.com/Dont-Pay-Your-MBA-Education/dp/0814438482?SubscriptionId=AKIAILSHYYTFIVPWUY6Q&tag=duckduckgo-ffab-es-21&linkCode=xm2&camp=2025&creative=165953&creativeASIN=0814438482), by Laurie Pickard

 Unspecific, all things considered: he could have built an entire case against education, but instead went for “I did this and it went well, so I’m broadcasting my cognitive dissonance to the entire universe”.
-The author goes into suggestions such as “you need to plan your MBA yourself” and “you can learn on your own pace”, which to be fair is true, but not mind-blowing.
+The author makes deep suggestions such as “you need to plan your MBA yourself” and “you can learn at your own pace”, which to be fair are true, but not mind-blowing.

 ### 6 - [The 10x Rule](https://www.amazon.com/gp/product/B004X75OES/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&tag=earmorboo-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B004X75OES&linkId=6e61287572a7070c61adff064d1dba67), by Grant Cardone
 You’ve heard of it, I heard of it: we’re in a race for increasingly scarce jobs.
 Automation, globalisation, gentrification, the world beneath our feet is moving.
 This book is all about addressing that anxiety: how to perform better.